 - Cross one of the highest mountain passes of the Himalayas - Zatrwa La Pass

-Difficulty Level: How hard is it to climb Mera Peak?
+How hard is it to climb Mera Peak?

-Meanwhile, with some training sessions, a planned itinerary that includes proper acclimatisation days, and the right gear, anyone can complete the Mera Peak Climbing successfully, even if you are a new climber
+The only challenging part that you might find is the icy and snowy sections on the way to Mera Peak Base Camp.
+Meanwhile, with some training sessions, a planned itinerary that includes proper acclimatisation days, and the right gear, anyone can complete the Mera Peak Climbing successfully, even beginners.

 Mera Peak Climbing Permits & Guide Requirements for 2026